The Adventures of Ook and Gluk

-The Adventures of Ook and Gluk: Kung-Fu Cavemen from the Future is a graphic novel by Dav Pilkey, the second spin-off of the Captain Underpants series.
+The Adventures of Ook and Gluk: Kung-Fu Cavemen from the Future (or simply The Adventures of Ook and Gluk) is a graphic novel written by Dav Pilkey, the second spin-off of the Captain Underpants series.
 The book is credited to Captain Underpants characters "George Beard" as the author and "Harold Hutchins" as the illustrator.

 The plot of the book involves George and Harold, the lead characters from Pilkey's Captain Underpants series, complaining that scientists do not know everything, so they make a comic book about science facts.

-In March 2021, the author and publisher announced that the book was being removed from the market for perpetuating harmful stereotypes.
+In March 2021, Pilkey and the publisher announced that the book would be removed from the market in response to a petition claiming it perpetuated racist stereotypes.

 Plot

-Introduction

-The book begins with a scientific disclaimer by professor Gaylord M. Sneedly, saying that the book "contains many scientific errors and stuff."
-He stated that dinosaurs and cavemen did not live at the same time, as dinosaurs lived 64 million years before cavemen.
-He then stated that he should know about it, since he was a recipient of "The Most Brilliantest Science Guy of the Whole Wide World Award" in 2003, a reference to the seventh Captain Underpants book.

-However, George and Harold refute this via a "scientific disclaimer disclaimer".
-They said that scientists make theories based on evidence they discovered, and that every day, all kinds of new evidence are being discovered.
-They also mentioned that they have a time machine, and have been time traveling to the future and past, discovering much evidence that scientists had no knowledge of, including dinosaurs and cavemen living at the same time.
-George and Harold stated that "scientists won't discover that until 2073."
-So they made "the world's first book based on science facts".